-Stu udent Name: Instructor: Co urse Number: Date: red been identified by the Clinical Instructor.
-The strategies ontract are designed to support the student's success in astery of current or previous courses.
+Stu udent Name: Instructor: Co urse Number: Date: red Deficiencies in course learning outcomes have been identified by the Clinical Instructor.
+The strategies recommended in the Clinical Remediation Contract are designed to support the student's success in meeting clinical course learning outcomes in mastery of current or previous courses.
 Th e Clinical Instructor has initiated the remedi ation as follows (check as applies): Discussed the deficiencies with the student weeks. , including expected timeframe for improvement, e.g., 2-3 Contacted via phone or email the Simulation n Lab Instructor within 24 hours (date).
-Informed the student to contact the Simula arrange a meeting within 5 business days ition Lab Instructor within 48 hours (date) to (date).
+Informed the student to contact the Simula arrange a meeting within 5 business days ntion Lab Instructor within 48 hours (date) to (date).
 Completed the Clinical Remediation Contra the student and Simulation Lab Instructor ct within 48 hours and sent via email or hand delivered to (date).
 Cli Lis • llabus for a complete list of course learning outcomes. deficiency or unsafe behavior and provide a brief detailed Со urse Learning Outcomes Not Being Met by t he Student 1.
 Course Learning Outcome: Instructor Comments: 2.
 Course Learning Outcome: Instructor Comments: 3.
 Course Learning Outcome: Instructor Comments: